Canopy Growth Corporation (CGC): Investors are paying attention to this stock

-At the end of the latest market close, Canopy Growth Corporation (CGC) was valued at $2.70.
-In that particular session, Stock kicked-off at the price of $2.60 while reaching the peak value of $2.76 and lowest value recorded on the day was $2.51.
-The stock current value is $3.12.Recently in News on August 5, 2022, Canopy Growth Corporation Reports First Quarter Fiscal Year 2023 Financial Results.
-Continued progress of premiumization strategy and record quarter from BioSteel accelerating path to profitability .
+At the end of the latest market close, Canopy Growth Corporation (CGC) was valued at $3.30.
+In that particular session, Stock kicked-off at the price of $3.23 while reaching the peak value of $3.32 and lowest value recorded on the day was $3.17.
+The stock current value is $3.71.Recently in News on August 15, 2022, Limited-Edition Pumpkin Spice CBD Wellness Gummies™ Arrive Just in Time for Fall As Martha Stewart CBD Expands Portfolio.
+New, classic fall flavor joins brand’s best-selling lineup of CBD products.
 You can read further details here

 Canopy Growth Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $9.64 on 01/03/22, with the lowest value was $2.13 for the same time period, recorded on 07/14/22.